vsrinivas/fuchsia/docs/development/languages/fidl/how-to/max-out-pagination.md

 Enqueue(vector<Command> cmds);
 ```

-First, a request or response is preceded by a header, i.e. a fixed 16 bytes or
+A request or response is preceded by a header, i.e. a fixed 16 bytes or
-`sizeof(fidl_message_header_t)` as [defined here][fidl-message-header-t].
-Then,
+`sizeof(fidl_message_header_t)` from [zircon/fidl.h][fidl-message-header-t].
-vector has a 16 bytes header `sizeof(fidl_vector_t)`, followed by the content
+Then, the vector has a 16 bytes header `sizeof(fidl_vector_t)`, followed by the
+content of the vector which are the actual commands.
+As a result, before you
-(the commands themselves).
-As a result, before we account for the size of each
-individual command, we have a fixed 32 bytes.
+account for the size of each individual command, there is a fixed size of 32

-Let's now consider how to size [commmands][scenic-command].
-Since a command is
+bytes.

-a [union][fidl-wire-format-union] we have a 24 bytes header -- i.e.
+A [command][scenic-command] is a [union][fidl-wire-format-union] that has a 24
-`sizeof(fidl_xunion_t)` -- followed by the content which is 8 bytes aligned.
+bytes header (i.e. `sizeof(fidl_xunion_t)`) followed by the content which is 8
+bytes aligned.

 The size of a `Command` union content depends on the variant selected.
-For this
+This
-example, we will choose the `input` variant of type
+example uses the `input` variant of type
 [`fuchsia.ui.input.Command`][input-command].

-The `input` variant (of the scenic command) is itself a union, we therefore have
+The `input` variant (of the scenic command) is itself a union, which adds
-another 24 bytes header, followed by the content of that union, e.g. a
+another 24 bytes header, followed by the content of that union, such as a
 `send_pointer_input` of type
 [`SendPointerInputCmd`][input-send-pointer-input-cmd].